 Get Some Gifts

 You will, of course, need to think about baby shower gifts for the mom and her new baby!
 Speak to all your other friends and decide if you want to club together to buy one large gift.
 If you are buying separately, it could be a good idea to get lots of little things.
-Lots of women buy practical gifts for their friends, such as baby clothes and bibs.
+Lots of women buy practical gifts for their friends, such as baby clothes, bibs or even something thoughtful that makes travelling with a newborn a lot easier like a baby sling.
 However, you might like to buy some trinkets and mementos that the parents can keep as a keepsake.

 Plan The Food